 In other words, homeostasis is the term for a perfect state of balanced health and well-being, characterised by the efficient and healthy running of the body’s internal systems, as well as optimal interactions between them.

 You can think of homeostasis as an internal autopilot, overseeing interconnected functions and using negative feedback loops to adjust course where necessary to stay within defined parameters.

 A good example is body temperature; when you feel hot, you sweat, and when you feel cold, you shiver.

 Crossing a pre-set threshold triggers a corrective action in terms of cooling you down or warming you up, influenced by the endocannabinoid system.

 CBD is thought to maintain and promote homeostasis by increasing production of the body’s existing endocannabinoids, in particular, anandamide, which acts on both the CB1 and CB2 receptors.

-This is important because cannabinoid deficiency is thought to increase the likelihood of:
+This is important because research suggests cannabinoid deficiency is potentially linked to an increase in the likelihood of:

 Let’s take a closer look at how the endocannabinoid system interacts with individual other systems:

 The central nervous system (CNS) is essentially the body’s internal messaging network, made up mostly of the brain, spinal cord and nerves.

 This is the method by which, for example, pain is communicated to the brain, and then the appropriate response is communicated back to the body.

 In extreme circumstances (such as a panic attack), the central nervous system can become overstimulated, causing a fight or flight response which can lead to anxiety, shakes, sweating and more.

 The endocannabinoid system plays a major part in regulating blood pressure and heart rate.

 Receptors have been discovered within the heart’s muscular wall and are capable of stimulating blood vessel dilation which lowers blood pressure.

 A 2008 issue of the Hypertension academic journal discussed the finding that the endocannabinoid system can even directly reduce the power of the heart’s contractions, having an even further effect on blood pressure.

-These two factors are thought to be the reason behind the 2017 discovery that even a single dose of CBD is capable of lowering blood pressure.
+These two factors are thought to be the reason behind a 2017 study concluding that a single dose of CBD is capable of lowering blood pressure.